Th0masLavigne/FEniCSx_GMSH_tutorials/Elastic_Multi_material_Beam/README.md

 The beam is clamped on its left face (Dirichlet boundary condition) and a vertical traction force is applied on its right face (Neumann Boundary condition).

 The objective is to find the resulting displacement.
-Even though the proposed problem is linear, a non-linear solver is used for the example.
-Linear solvers have been proposed for the Stokes and Thermodynamic problems.

 ## Implementation